-Figure 1 illustrates four decision trees built on the uniformly sampled training data set(each of size 20).
-The first tree has a complexity 7 and considers attribute 7, 15 and 10 as ideal for splits.
-Before pruning, only one instance is misclassified giving an error of 5(%).
+The Figure 1 illustrates four decision trees built on the uniformly sampled training data set(each of size 20).
+The first decision tree, has a complexity 7 and considers attribute 7, 15 and 10 as ideal for splits.
+Before pruning, only one instance is mis-classified giving an error of 5(%).
 After pruning, there is no change in structure of the tree.
 The estimated error percentage is 28.5(%).
 The second, third and fourth decision trees have complexities 7, 5, and 3 respectively.
-An orthogonal decision tree obtained from the first principle component, is shown in Figure 2.
+An illustration of an orthogonal decision tree obtained from the first principle component, is shown in Figure 2.

 Table 1 illustrates the error percentage obtained in each of the four different classification schemes.
-For Bagging, only 40 trees are used in the ensemble, since
+For bagging,